 The lender or borrower(s) should complete the Homeownership Education and Housing Counseling section if required by the loan program or product for which the borrower has applied.
 This section may also be completed voluntarily by the lender or borrower(s) when homeownership education or housing counseling has been completed but is not required by the loan program or product.
-This section should contain information from the most recent homeownership education of completion document.
+This section should contain information from the most recent homeownership education or housing counseling certificate or verification of completion document.